 Where plagiocephaly has developed, repositioning strategies must be employed over a minimum of one month to minimise progression.
 The head shape should be monitored to ensure improvement by the time the infant is able to sit, crawl and spend less time in the supine position.
 Please read our repositioning guide for further information on repositioning techniques.

 If the deformity progresses or fails to improve after a month of repositioning, or if the child is over 5 months of age, it is doubtful that it will spontaneously resolve later.
 Head growth should be monitored and if there are other concerns, a referral to a paediatrician will eliminate any underlying issues.

 However, investigation will not correct a deformity.
 This is usually the parent’s main concern and when an infant reaches 14 months, the potential for correction with a helmet becomes very limited.
-Helmet therapy requires active growth to bring about correction and 4 to 7 months is the ideal age to start treatment.
+Baby helmet therapy requires active growth to bring about correction and 4 to 7 months is the ideal age to start treatment.
 There is less improvement available as the child ages to a maximum cut-off of 14 months for the start of treatment.
 After this, the window of opportunity closes and surgery is the only option if treatment is required.
 Progression of recommendations is shown in the table below.